CZ-NIC/fred-client/doc/README_EN.txt

        ((name, org, (city, cc, street, sp, pc)) voice, fax, ...)

        Compare to examples listed in command help.

-     * - hyphen Parameters must be entered in a specific order.
+     * - = hyphen and equal
+       Parameters must be entered in a specific order.
        Compulsory items are always entered first.
 Commands may therefore be terminated after the last compulsory parameter.
 When you want to enter another non-compulsory parameter